UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: The Designs of

 \subsection{Assumptions}

-We assume that a user never authorizes the IdP to enclose any \emph{distinctive attributes} in identity tokens, where distinctive attributes are identifiable information such as telephone number, driver license, Email, etc. The user does not configure distinctive attributes at any RP, either.
-Therefore, the privacy leakage due to user re-identification by distinctive attributes is out of the scope of this work.

-HTTPS is adopted to secure the communications between honest entities, and the adopted cryptographic primitives are secure.
-The software stack of honest entities is correctly implemented, so it transmits messages to the receivers as expected.
+We assume secure communications between honest entities (e.g., HTTPS), and the cryptographic primitives are secure.
+The software stack of an honest entity is correctly implemented to transmit messages to receivers as expected.

 Privacy leakages due to re-identification by distinctive attributes across RPs are out of our scope, as \usso\ is designed for users who value privacy.
 A user never authorizes the IdP to enclose \emph{distinctive} attributes, such as telephone number, Email address, etc., in tokens or sets such attributes at any RP.
 Moreover, our work focuses only on the privacy threats introduced by SSO protocols, and does not consider the tracking of user activities by traffic analysis or crafted web pages, as they can be prevented by other defenses.
 For example, FedCM \cite{FedCM} proposes to disable iframe and third-party cookies in SSO, which could be exploited to track users.